Graffioh/bertos-inferno/README.md

 ## [543.
 Diameter of Binary Tree](https://leetcode.com/problems/diameter-of-binary-tree)

 ### key idea
-the thing to remember for this problem that i always forget, is that the diameter could be:
+the thing to remember for this problem that i always forget is that you need to add 1 at the end (to count edges) and not for every dfs call (to count nodes)

+plus the diameter could be:

 - diameter = current node left path + current node right path
 - diameter = curret node left OR right path + old left OR right path